Placing an order

 - Make an API call to make an order to receive a

-, which authenticates the user into a Kigo-powered experience.
-Append a url parameter for thesession_id
+session_id, which authenticates the user into a Kigo-powered experience.
+Append a url parameter for thesession_idto the end of thedeeplink_url.

 - (Optional) Create an SSO session by making an API call to receive a